Thursday, June 21, 2018

 Labyrinth Walk by Jay Stailey

-We celebrate sunrise on the summer solstice with a sunrise meditation starting at 6:20am lead by Alejandro Chaoul, followed by a labyrinth walk facilitated by Jay Stailey on the Rothko Chapel grounds.
+We celebrate sunrise on the summer solstice with a sunrise meditation starting at 6:20am lead by Alejandro Chaoul, followed by the performance of ragas by Prema Bhat and a labyrinth walk facilitated by Jay Stailey on the Rothko Chapel grounds.

 In observation of the Summer Solstice, the Rothko Chapel will be open from sunrise to sunset (approximately 6:20 AM-8:25 PM).